Priyanka-Khadilkar/hopsitalprojectteamthree/README.md

      * Description: Only Admin users have full access to this feature, where they can create, update, delete, register and view the events.Also they can see the list of users registered for an event.Registerd Users, Editors can see all list of events, view event details and register for the events.They can also see the past registered events.Guest Users of website can see the list of events, however they can not register for events.
      * Files contributed:
        * Model:
-         * Event.cs, ApplicationUser.cs : These tables have many to many relatioship, One user can register for multiple events, same time multiple events can be registerd by multiple users.
+         * Event.cs, ApplicationUser.cs, ViewModel/RegisteredUserList.cs : These tables have many to many relatioship, One user can register for multiple events, same time multiple events can be registerd by multiple users.
        * View
          * Events
            * Add.cshtml // Can only be accessed by Admin